carseys/pediatric-sepsis-ml-kaggle/README.md

 ## Use
 * Install required packages based on requirements.txt
-* Follow examples in modeling.ipynb for using processing functions and modeling processed data.
+* Follow examples in models.ipynb for using processing functions and modeling processed data.

 ## Further Description:
+### Dataset challenges
+* The biggest challenge was addressing the sparse nature of the data.
+See data_visualizations.ipynb to see how sparse.

 ### Preprocessing:
 * Removing duplicate entries.
 * Adding 'uid' to all data, a universal ID, based on date/time stamp and person ID.